Tyrique Jones: Professional career

+Early years

 On September 21, 2020, Jones signed his first professional contract with Wonju DB Promy of the Korean Basketball League.

 On December 31, 2020, he signed with Hapoel Tel Aviv of the Israeli Basketball Premier League.
-In 2020-21 he was third in the Israel Basketball Premier League in blocked shots per game (1.4), 6th in offensive rebounds (2.6), and fifth in two-point field goal percentage (67.2 per cent).
+In 2020–21 he was third in the Israel Basketball Premier League in blocked shots per game (1.4), 6th in offensive rebounds (2.6), and fifth in two-point field goal percentage (67.2 per cent).

 Jones joined the Phoenix Suns for the 2021 NBA Summer League.
 On August 21, 2021, he signed with Victoria Libertas Pesaro of the Lega Basket Serie A.

-On July 23, 2022, he has signed with Türk Telekom of the Basketbol Süper Ligi (BSL).
+On July 23, 2022, Jones signed with Türk Telekom of the Basketbol Süper Ligi (BSL).
+On June 21, 2023, he mutually parted ways with the Turkish club.

+Andaolu Efes (2023–2024)

+On June 24, 2023, Jones signed a two-year contract with Turkish powerhouse Anadolu Efes, following his Türk Telekom coach Erdem Can.

+Partizan (2024–present)

+On August 20, 2024, Jones signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
+In his debut season with Partizan, Jones averaged career-high 11.6 points and 6 rebounds over 32 EuroLeague games.
+During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.